Digital Health

 Millions of health-related data points are captured every day, from information collected by our personal devices and doctor's office visits to public health data collection about disease prevalence and treatment outcomes.
 Digital technologies have transformed how we buy and listen to music and how we plan our travel.
 Will there be a similar digital disruption in health care?

 The course is part of the Harvard on Digital Learning Path and Health Care Leadership Learning Path will be delivered via HBS Online’s course platform.
 Learners will be immersed in real-world examples from experts at industry-leading organizations.
-By the end of the course, participants will be able to:

 • Understand how digital technologies can address critical pain points in health care